elcritch/cdecl/README.md

 Current macros includes:

 - `cdeclmacros`: using C macros that declare variables
+- `unpackObjectArgs`: macro to "splat" an object to position arguments
-- `unpackObjectArgs`: macro to "splat" an object to keyword arguments
+- `unpackObjectArgFields`: macro to "splat" an object to keyword arguments
 - `unpackLabelsAsArgs`: turn "labels" to named arguments

+You can see various usages in the [tests ](https://github.com/elcritch/cdecl/tree/main/tests) folder.

 ## Macros